 - Forschungszentrum Jülich.

-The MAELSTROM Boot Camp is organised back-to-back with the MAELSTROM Dissemination Workshop (https://events.ecmwf.int/event/350/) and we suggest to consider visiting both events.
+The MAELSTROM Boot Camp was organised back-to-back with the MAELSTROM Dissemination Workshop (https://events.ecmwf.int/event/350/).

 The MAELSTROM project has received funding from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No 955513.
 The JU receives support from the European Union’s Horizon 2020 research and innovation programme and United Kingdom, Germany, Italy, Luxembourg, Switzerland, Norway